artsy/citadel/README.md

 Recipe Usage
 ------------

+You must include the default recipe before running the `citadel` method.

+`include_recipe "citadel::default"`

-You can access secret data via the `citadel` method.
+You can then access secret data via the `citadel` method.

 ```ruby
 file '/etc/secret' do